 Objective 3 of the study was to analyze the opportunities in the institutional landscape that enhance community involvement in climate change adaptation.
 Data analysis was done in four areas (1) types of institutions in the landscape engaged in adaptation (2) Horizontal and vertical linkages, (3) Challenges faced by different types of institutions and (4) an inventory of opportunities in the institutional landscape.
 Objective three yielded qualitative data, analysis for the types of institutions in the landscape engaged in adaptation was undertaken to know the institution categories present in the basin landscape.
-The classification of institutions involved aggregating information at each discussion level and then across discussion groups to know the types of institution present.
-Horizontal and vertical linkages involved analyzing to know the institutions collaborations and linkages within the same localities at the sub-county level and upward to the county level.
+The classification of institutions involved aggregating information at each discussion level and then across discussion groups to know the institutions collaborations and linkages within the same localities at the sub-county level and upward to the county level.
 Data was first classified into smaller themes followed by checking for links between themes and institutions.